chihacknight/chihacknight.org/_posts/events/2020-06-30-actions-towards-racial-justice-part-2.md

 categories:
   - events
 links:
-title: "CHN 404: Actions Towards Racial Justice"
+title: "Actions Towards Racial Justice - Part II"
 description: "After our 400th episode group discussion on Actions Towards Racial Justice, we received overwhelming feedback that people wanted to continue the conversation and create a space for productive conversation around racial justice, equity and being anti-racist.
 For our 404th episode, we will gather again via Zoom call to discuss constructive ways our community can support efforts to end racial injustice."
 speakers:
 image: /images/logo/logo-star-social.jpg